Shakespeare's Language: Keys To Understand It

 I have not seen the above connections made elsewhere.
 They are from my own observations.

-Background essay continues for two more pages . . .
+Background essay continues . . .

 All rights reserved.
 Copyright © Stuart Griffiths 2000.
 Pontcanna Press UK.